pagantis/woocommerce/Documentation/configuration.md

 To modify the configuration you only need to make a post to:

-<strong>{your-domain-url}/?rest_route=/pagantis/v1/configController/{your-secret-key}</strong>
+> <strong>{your-domain-url}/?rest_route=/pagantis/v1/configController/{your-secret-key}</strong>

-Sending in the form data the key of the config you want to change and the new value.
+Sending in the form data the key of the option you want to change and the new value.

 1. Open the application
 ![Step 1](./postman_step1.png?raw=true "Step 1")

 2. Set the mode of the request
 2.1 - Click on BODY tag
 2.2 - Click on x-www-form-urlencoded
 ![Step 2](./postman_step2.png?raw=true "Step 2")

 3. Set your request
 3.1 - On the upper-left side, you need to set a POST request
 3.2 - Fill the url field, setting your domain and your secret key which is located on your [Pagantis profile](https://bo.pagantis.com/shop).
 3.3 - Set the config key to modify.
 [List of config keys](./configuration.md#list-of-settings-and-their-description).
 3.4 - Set the value for the selected key
 ![Step 3](./postman_step3.png?raw=true "Step 3")

 4. Press SEND
 ![Step 4](./postman_step4.png?raw=true "Step 4")

 5. If everything works correctly, you should see the edited config as show below
 ![Step 5](./postman_step5.png?raw=true "Step 5")

 6. Finally you can see the change in checkout page: